 I can vehemently state the people living in Cadgwith reside in one of the most charming places on earth.

 Your fingers might itch to capture an image every single step you take, which is what I did too, but after a while I gave up.
 There’s too much beauty to take it all in.
-After I while, I believed I needed to slow down, so I clambered to a rock that faced the sea and continued to gaze into infinity.

 After many moments, we headed to have some Cornish tea and pasties at one of the local shops in Cadgwith and then to Mousehole.
-Mousehole is en-route to Land’s End and although there aren’t any must-do’s in Mousehole, this tiny fishing village shouldn’t be missed.

-Why is it called Mousehole you ask?
+Why is it called Mousehole, you ask?

-Some say the village got it’s name from a huge cave that lies a few hundred yards along the coast, but in truth, the origin of the name is a mystery!
+Some say the village got its name from a huge cave that lies a few hundred yards along the coast, but in truth, the origin of the name is a mystery!

 However, if you walk along the wall, the harbor looks like a hole protecting the boats from the wind.
 If you ask me, I believe that’s where the name originates from!

-Land’s End although touristy was our last stop of the day.
-We hardly bumped into any visitors and the ones that were left were having dinner at the cafe.
+Land’s End, although touristy, was our last stop of the day.
+We hardly bumped into any visitors, and the ones that were left were having dinner at the cafe.

 The setting sun changed the colour of the ocean to a blazing gold.
-It was one of the best sunsets I’ve seen!
+It was one of the best sunsets I’ve ever seen!
 And although it seemed as I would get blown away by the wind anytime soon, I still braved it and waited till the sun had finally set and all that remained was a melange of colours in the sky.

 It had been a long day but one of the best I’ve had in all my time in England.

-If you’ve now reached this point and are still with me, you’ll realise this article is written in one of the most happiest tones ever.
+If you’ve now reached this point and are still with me, you’ll realise this article is written in one of the happiest tones ever.

 And for all the bookworms out there, if you go back to the days you read books written by British authors (including Enid Blyton) I’m sure you will be able to relate the description of the weather in the book to the one I’ve described here.